Skip to content

 Usage

-Joe's situation is similar to Mark's except that he has more entity claims than the IT Group's entity (proper superset).
-Also, Joe's entity claims contain all the claims and matching values with the IT Group.
+Joe's situation is similar to Mark's except that he has more claims than the IT Group's (proper superset).
+Also, Joe's claims contain all the claims and matching values with the IT Group.
 The access key and values also exist for both Parties.
 Since both of the pre-requisites are true Joe can also represent the IT Group.

 partyOf(

-entityClaims = mapOf(
+claims = mapOf(

 Pair("iss", setOf("Noumena")),